godois/react-server-side-rendering-with-router-example/README.md

-# SSR with React Reoute
+# SSR with React Route 4

 **:warning: it's a proof of concept project yet